 Development of this collaboration will shift between three phases of focus between each artist’s pursuit of her history and will culminate in a shared exploration of the connections between their studies.

 Phase one, titled "A Modern Woman's Wit" was workshopped at Wesleyan University in Middletown, CT in the Spring of 2018.
-Building on themes in the Slovak folktale "A Woman's Wit," this interactive installation combines projection, sound, textile and movement to explore modern feminist connections to historical texts.
+This performative installation, is inspired by the gender-based challenges and oral traditions as found in the Slovak folktale, "A Woman's Wit".

 Phase two will narrow in and further define the relationships to the content, its subversive narratives, and aesthetics of the space.
 Content focuses on Larsen-Dockray's relationship to the westward travels of the female pioneers to her own journey west.